Rising Star is a small town — 835 people — in rural Eastland County in central Texas.

 Mason lived with Beverly Meacham, who the Ezzells thought was his wife, but now believe was his live-in.
 Beverly Meacham had worked at nearby Brownwood Independent School District.
 The district confirmed Meacham worked there from 2002 to 2007 as a special education diagnostician.

 Ezzell said Meacham died a few months ago.
-The Post Register could not find an obituary for her online and the local newspaper is behind a paywall.
+The Post Register could not find an obituary for her online and the local paper is behind a paywall.

 Willie Ezzell doesn’t remember Mason holding a job.
 He believes Meacham was the one with money.
 He recalls Mason raising some bucket calves for a time and said he also kept some really nice horses.